Photosynq/PhotosynQ-Documentation/docs/macros/create-edit-a-macro.md

 If you have issues saving the macro, make sure you check these things first:

-- When a Macro done, make sure the output box is green, indicating that there was no error.
+- When a Macro is done, make sure the output box is green, indicating that there was no error.
-- Make sure you have a name, description.
+- Make sure you have a name and description.
 - Check that the name is not already existing.